Happy new year to everyone!

-My kids love playing music and dancing, they really enjoys it more when we use automation to play with the colors of the light or just make it changing like party lights.
+My kids love playing music and dancing, they really enjoy it more when we use automation to play with the colors of the light or just make it change like party lights.
 They even know how to activate it with Alexa, so they no longer needed me just to play around with it.

-No need for smart appliances, just smart power strip or plugs
+No need for smart appliances, just smart power strips or plugs

 He said yes to that, and I was able to unlock more from it.
 The power strip we got is the Homekin power strip since Lasco’s power strip wasn’t available at that time.
 Both are really good products.

 It does have an individual switch and a USB hub.
 I can schedule and give a countdown timer to each socket when needed.
 You can also name the switches so you can customize your commands to your Smart voice assistant.

 I had to name one switch as “Fan”, leave the fan turned on, and just ask Alexa to turn it on or off.

 How we use our Smart Power Strip